hooperben/dioxus-uni/README.md

-# Uni V2 in Dioxus
+# Uni V2 in Dioxus/Rust Server

 trying some uni v2 stuff in dioxus (dioxus is like if nextjs and rust had a baby).